gramineproject/gramine/Documentation/devel/building.rst

 Building Gramine implies building at least the first two components.
 The build of the patched C library is optional but highly recommended for performance reasons.
-Both patched glibc and patched musl are built by default.
+You can to choose at most one of the libcs available.
+By default glibc is built.

 Gramine currently only works on the x86_64 architecture.
 Gramine is currently tested on Ubuntu 18.04/20.04, along with Linux kernel version 5.x.
 We recommend